autosome-ru/ibis-challenge/README.txt

 # Current TODOs
-#TODO (Optionally) add label to experiment - to tell the source, TF and etc?
-#TODO add unique identifier to each object

 #TODO implement BenchmarkInstance, which:
-# 1. Loads benchmark config file
-# 2. Processes datasets according to config (formiing train and test dirs and datasets)
+# 1. Processes datasets according to config (forming train and test dirs and datasets)
-# 3. Optionally run model training on train dataset (not to implement now)
-# 4. Score model on datasets
+# 2. Score model on datasets
 #TODO implement Scorer and it's subclasses:
 # 1. RandomScorer
 # 2. Sklearn-based ROC and PR scores